watsonarw/intro-to-react-workshop/README.md

 We're building a chatroom, let's start with sending messages

 1. We're building a `ChatRoom`, let's make a new component in `src/ChatRoom.js`
-2. All components need to have 1 "root component", and can have other components inside.
-Let's create the root.
+2. All components need to have 1 "root element", and can have other elements inside.
+Let's create a `div` for the root.
 3. Add a heading for the chatroom e.g. `My Chat room`
 4. Add a `section` for the new message, `label`, `textarea` and `button`
+5. Export the `ChatRoom` component and import it into `App`.
-5. It looks terrible, let's add some css in `src/ChatRoom.css` and import it.
+6. It looks terrible, let's add some style to it.

     _Note: normally we wouldn't add styles this way, because it gets difficult to manage as the app grows.
 There are libraries like `styled-components` which help with this, we'll have some links at the end if you want to learn more_